ElektroStudios/Fake-Steam-desktop-client-password-logger/README.md

 ## 🤖 Getting Started

-Download the latest source-code by clicking [here](https://github.com/ElektroStudios/Fake-Steam-desktop-client-password-logger/tree/master/Solution), an dopen it on Visual Studio.
+Download the latest source-code by clicking [here](https://github.com/ElektroStudios/Fake-Steam-desktop-client-password-logger/tree/master/Solution), and open it with Visual Studio.

 ### Settings